cwendorf/EASI/docs/Examples/BodyWellRegressionDataExample.md

 ### Analyses of Regression Values

-Finally, we get the confidence interval of the mean of Wellbeing at a BodySatisfaction score of 2.
+Finally, we get the confidence and prediction intervals of Wellbeing at a BodySatisfaction score of 2.

 ```r
 estimateRegression(BodySatisfaction,Wellbeing,value=2)